superfly/docs/reference/private-networking.html.md

 #### Install your WireGuard App

 There are many options for installing WireGuard on your system, detailed on the [WireGuard](https://www.wireguard.com/install/) site.
 Install the software that is appropriate for your system.
-Window and macOS have apps available to install.
+Windows and macOS have apps available to install.
 Linux systems have packages, typically named wireguard and wireguard-tools, you should install both.

 #### Creating your tunnel configuration